Battle Formation: Relationship to Other Units

 The Battle Formation unconformably overlies the Whitemud Formation.
 It is overlain by the Scollard Formation and the contact is erosional in some areas where basal Scollard paleochannels have cut into or eroded through the Battle.
 In other areas the contact may be conformable.
 In the southern Alberta plains it is overlain, apparently conformably, by the Willow Creek Formation, and in Saskatchewan it is overlain by the Frenchman Formation.

 The Battle Formation is equivalent to part of the St. Mary River Formation in the southern Alberta plains and is correlative with part of the Brazeau Formation in the foothills of the Alberta Rockies.
 It is correlated with the part of the Fox Hills Formation in Montana and North Dakota.

 Paleontology

 The Battle Formation is thought to have been deposited in sediment-starved lacustrine and marsh environments.
-It is poorly fossiliferous, but spores, bone fragments, algal remains and carbonized wood have been reported.
+It is poorly fossiliferous, but arthropods including insects and arachnids preserved in amber, spores, bone fragments, algal remains and carbonized wood have been reported.